smakaka400/Home-insurance-modelling/README.md

 # Modelling Lapsed Policies in Home Insurance
 This repository explores the home insurance 2007-2012 dataset found on [Kaggle](https://www.kaggle.com/ycanario/home-insurance).
 The aim was to explore this dataset, finding some interesting features, and then produce a model to predict future lapsed policies.
-The structure of the README is as follows:
+The structure of the repository is as follows:
 * The `EDA` folder provides a notebook and SQL scripts for exploratory data analysis as well as some feature engineering.
 * The `Modelling` folder contains a notebook with the remainder of feature engineering, and model development.